rhanb/nativescript-ng2-cli-magic/README.md

 ## Install

 ```
-npm i nativescript-ng2-magic
+npm i nativescript-ng2-magic --save
 ```

 ## Usage

 1. Use `Component` from `nativescript-ng2-magic` instead of `@angular/core`.
 [Why?](#why-different-component)
-2. Create NativeScript views ending with `.tns.html` for each of your component's templates.
+2. Create NativeScript views ending with `.tns.html` (and/or styles ending with `.tns.css`) for each of your component's.
 [How?](#how-to-create-nativescript-views)
 3. [Run your truly *native* mobile app with NativeScript!](#run-for-first-time)

 ## Example